 Expertise to put you and your child at ease

-Help to discover eating patterns that may contribute to kidney stones.
-They also develop an eating plan that may help prevent new kidney stones in the future.
+Registered dietitians: They help discover eating patterns that could contribute to kidney stones.
+They also develop an eating plan to help prevent new kidney stones in the future.

 Treatments and research